 Once you have a business plan and firm idea, you’ll want to make your business official.
 This way, you can approach financiers as an established business with a brand identity and clear vision.

 Don’t forget to purchase a domain name for your business.
-Get on social media and grab business handles that reflect your domain name.
+And be sure to get on social media, and grab business handles that reflect your domain name.

 One of the biggest factors in opening a gym is money.
 Many business owners put some of their own money or equity into the business and obtain financing to cover the rest of the expenses.
 You won’t know how much money you need to borrow until you understand the total cost of opening a gym.
 Start with these known expenses and add in others that are relevant to the type of fitness business you’re planning to open: